jayantiii/PhaseShift_TeamShambles/Tello/Plain Object Detection/README.md

 # IRIS Tello Demo

-Part of Project Vanguard's Fall 2020 Semester Projects, IRIS focused on providing a scalable machine learning model for object detection, that would serve as a demo for the features implemented on the team's main line of drones.
 ### Venv Installation

 To download all the dependencies related to this project, begin by creating a Virtual Environment: